gomorpheus/morpheus-cli-docs/CLI-Manual.md

         --layoutCode VALUE           Layout Code (optional)
         --iconPath VALUE             Logo (optional)
-        --config VALUE               Config - JSON or YAML --blueprint VALUE            Blueprint - Choose a blueprint to apply to the catalog item.
+        --config VALUE               Config - JSON or YAML --workflowConfig VALUE       Config (optional) - Enter configuration for the Workflow --blueprint VALUE            Blueprint - Choose a blueprint to apply to the catalog item.
-        --appSpec VALUE              App Spec - Enter a spec in the for the App, the Scribe YAML format --workflow VALUE             Workflow (optional) - Enter a spec in the for the App, the Scribe YAML format --context VALUE              Context Type (optional) - Context for operational workflow, determines target type.
+        --appSpec VALUE              App Spec - Enter a spec in the for the App, the Scribe YAML format --workflow VALUE             Workflow - Enter a spec in the for the App, the Scribe YAML format --context VALUE              Context Type (optional) - Context for operational workflow, determines target type.
 Default: Select
         --content VALUE              Content (optional) - Wiki Page Content describing the catalog item -l, --labels [LIST]              Labels